 Carl Jung’s Theory of Psychological Types

-Swiss psychiatrist, Carl Jung, was one of the pioneers in the field of personality theories.
+Swiss psychiatrist Carl Gustav Jung was one of the pioneers in the field of personality theories.
 His theory suggests that individuals can be defined based on their inclination towards a certain attitude (such as Extraversion or Introversion), their approach to perception (Sensing or Intuition), and their decision-making style (Thinking or Feeling).

 The enneagram is a map of human experience that aims at the evolution of consciousness and awareness through self-knowledge.